reckafella/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23. 22-users_and_homes -- a script that displays all users and their home directories, sorted by users.
 Based on the /etc/passwd file

+---- ADVANCED ----

+24. 100-empty_casks -- a script that finds and lists empty files and directories in the current and sub-directories.
+Hidden files are also listed.

+25.